 Overall, Dr. Murray's goal is to identify predictors of atypical patterns to assist neurologists with clinical interpretation and radiologists with neuroimaging interpretation.
 Dr. Murray is currently undertaking a genetic study to identify gene changes that lead to heightened susceptibility or resilience within the brains of patients in order to identify biological mechanisms that contribute to atypical disease patterns.

-- Recipient, New investigator award, Alzheimer's Association de Leon Prize in Neuroimaging, 2016
+- Recipient, de Leon Prize in Neuroimaging, Alzheimer's Association, 2016

 - Recipient, Top 5 early career investigators in Alzheimer's disease research funding, Charleston Conference on Alzheimer's Disease, 2014

-- Recipient, Franz Nissl Young Investigator in Neuropathology award, International Society of Neuropathology, 2014
+- Recipient, Franz Nissl Young Investigator Award, International Society of Neuropathology, 2014

 See my publications